All Episodes

 And I told her, I said, you know, if she would just read a little bit of it, that maybe she would get some insight on the actual history.

-And you know, she didn't like that too well, but you know.
+And, you know, she didn't like that too well, but, you know.

 What is it?

-Does your does your son?
+Does your son?

-Whether it's a good thing.
+Whether it's a student.

-And the teacher was opposed to it, it's a female, until she saw the book and said, Wow, this is not bad.
+It's a female until she saw the book and said, wow, this is not bad.

-Yeah, it was I thought it was just hilarious that she actually called me to borrow my copy of the book, and I told her that I'm, you know, before too long, I will be getting the second one as well as the audio.
+And I told her that I'm, you know, before too long, I will be getting the second one as well as the audio.

-Well, you know what another one to borrow those as well.
+She said she wanted to borrow those as well.

 Which book did your son take to school?